shtanriverdi/Snake-Game/README.md

 # Simple Snake Game

 ## Usage
-Simple Canvas JavaScript Snake game written in JavaScript, Canvas.
-You can directly open the html file to start the game.
+Simple Canvas JavaScript Snake game is written in JavaScript, Canvas.
+You can directly open the HTML file to start the game.
 Game codes are located in <script> ... </script> tags in HTML file.

 ## License
 Snake Game is licensed under the MIT license.
 See LICENSE for more information.